madfam-io/plinto/docs/guides/SCIM_PROVISIONING_GUIDE.md

 ## Overview

-SCIM (System for Cross-domain Identity Management) 2.0 automates user provisioning and deprovisioning between your identity provider and Plinto.
+SCIM (System for Cross-domain Identity Management) 2.0 automates user provisioning and deprovisioning between your identity provider and Janua.

 ### What is SCIM?

 SCIM is a standardized REST API protocol that enables:
-- **Automatic User Creation**: New users in your IdP automatically get Plinto accounts
+- **Automatic User Creation**: New users in your IdP automatically get Janua accounts
 - **Real-time Updates**: User changes sync instantly
-- **Automatic Deprovisioning**: Removing users from IdP removes Plinto access
+- **Automatic Deprovisioning**: Removing users from IdP removes Janua access
 - **Group Management**: Sync organizational structure and teams

 ### Benefits